AIM OF THE COURSE

 Kent interferes by asking Lear to reconsider his rash action.
 Lear is not swayed, and in anger, he banishes Kent for defending Cordelia and for confronting the king.

-Cordelia bids her sisters farewell and leaves with the King of France.
+Cordelia bids farewell to her sisters and leaves with the King of France.
 When Goneril and Regan are left alone, the two sisters reveal their plan to discredit the king.